Aleksandre19/Aleksandre19/README.md

 This is a general workflow of the development process, and it's not set in stone.
 I just wanted to demonstrate my awareness of the various stages, aspects, and nuances involved in development.

 Thank you for visiting my GitHub page.

-I wish you successful development.
+All of the best,
+Aleksandre